Welcome to the RBAPS Ireland and Spain Project

-We are a three and a half year project in Ireland and Spain developing ways to reward farmers for delivering biodiversity.
-The key element of the results-based way of delivering payments is that the amount of money paid to the farmer, reflects the quality of wildlife (biodiversity) that is delivered on their farmed land.
+The RBAPS project was a three and a half year project in Ireland and Spain working with farmers and stakeholders developing ways to reward farmers for delivering biodiversity on their lands.
+The key element of results-based method of delivering payments is that the amount of money paid to the farmer, reflects the quality of wildlife (biodiversity) that is delivered on their farmed land.

 Background to the Results-based approach